securaops/documentation/go-to-market-strategy.md

 ## 5. Differentiation Summary

-CyberShield SMB differentiates by bundling prevention, detection, response, and compliance into a single SaaS SKU, delivered with a human-assisted MDR service and pricing transparency – something no major competitor offers simultaneously.
+CyberShield SMB differentiates itself by bundling prevention, detection, response, and compliance into a single SaaS SKU, delivered with a human-assisted MDR service and pricing transparency – a combination no major competitor offers simultaneously.

 ---